 The first MSc AC report should be a maximum of ten pages, not including the list of references, the title page and the overview of student's progress.
-The second MSc AC report for the virtual AC meeting should be a maximum of two pages.
 PhD reports may be slightly longer than ten pages if necessary, but the main body of the report should never exceed 15 pages.
-Also, the 2nd and 3rd PhD AC reports are not required to follow the page limits specified for each section in the guidelines

 Students should not feel obligated to submit a ten page report.
-A short, concise, wellwritten report that contains the important and relevant information is preferred to a long, verbose report that is poorly written and contains unclear or irrelevant information.
+A short, concise, well-written report that contains the important and relevant information is preferred to a long, verbose report that is poorly written and contains unclear or irrelevant information.
 The AC report may use appropriate Appendixes to enhance the report, but the main body of the report should be self-contained and understandable without reading the Appendixes.